-The service, for now, provides contents on lifestyle spanning, comedy, live sports events, and children’s entertainments.
+The service, for now, provides content on lifestyle spanning, comedy, live sports events, and children’s entertainment.
 It is open to several creators and viewers and seems to receive more upgrades in the near future.
 You can find the service already in any video tab of Facebook’s desktop, mobile, and TV apps.
 Users may also follow the dedicated Facebook Pages for the shows in order to get updates.

-With India being the most populous country in terms of Facebook users this is the initiative of Facebook to expand the Watch streaming video service.
+With India being the most populous country in terms of Facebook users, this is the initiative of Facebook to expand the Watch streaming video service.
 As per last July stats, India has 241 million users while the U.S. trails just behind with 240 million.

 Furthermore, India is a largely English-speaking country, and about 400 million internet users can use smartphones to watch videos.
 In fact, a prediction in March by Financial Express states that this nascent video streaming market will be worth $272 million in 2017.

 Additionally, Facebook arguably provides the cheapest mobile data cost to users.
 And the social media firm can precisely target users via immense data points regarding interests and demographics.
 Various other facilities like autoplay video in mobile app and download clips to watch later offline indicate Facebook to have a grand leap in terms of market revenue by making the Watch video streaming service available in India.